-Mr. Dhanjal further added that another indication of why India remains the focus of the world's investors is a recent Bloomberg report.
+Mr. Dhanjal further added that another indication of why India remains the focus of the world's investors was mentioned in a recent Bloomberg report.
 Foreign investors are flocking to the Indian capital markets in a big way with a net inflow of over $30 billion of so-called hot money in 2017 with equities alone getting over $8 billion - an amount bigger than the cumulative investment of the previous two years.
 As the year draws to a close, the Indian stock market seems to have regained its status as one of the most favoured destinations for foreign portfolio investors.
-A sharper turnaround was seen in 2017 in terms of FPI inflows into debt markets where the net investments have soared to a staggering $23 billion.
-The ICCC has, during its four-decode existence, promoted the idea of Canada casting trade net wider than just focusing to the south, where undoubtedly the market is humungous.
-Now is really the time for Canada to rapidly expand its trade relations with India and achieve a quantum leap by attempting to reach a three year old target of bilateral trade worth $15 billion stressed Mr. Dhanjal.
+A sharper turnaround was seen in 2017 in terms of Foreign Portfolio Investment (FPI) inflows into debt markets where the net investments soared to a staggering $23 billion.
+ICCC during its four-decode existence, promoted the idea of Canada casting trade net wider than just focusing to the south, where undoubtedly the market is humungous.
+Now is really the time for Canada to rapidly expand its trade relations with India and achieve a quantum leap by attempting to reach a three-year old target of bilateral trade worth $15 billion stressed Mr. Dhanjal.

-Mr. Vijay Kalantri, Vice Chairman, World Trade Centre Mumbai and President, All India Association of Industries and said, “India and Canada share a close and dynamic relationship.
-India-Canada bilateral trade is currently stands at $8 billion which has scope to increase to $16 billion in the next 3 years.
-India has a growth rate of 6.5 per cent and is expected to grow at 7.5 percent in the next year and Canadian companies can seize this opportunity to forge collaborative efforts in areas such as automobiles, textiles, pharmaceuticals, shipping & logistics, tourism, film shooting etc. ” Mr. Kalantri suggested setting up of a reciprocity cell to facilitated Canadian SME sector to identify right partners in India.
+Mr. Vijay Kalantri, Vice Chairman, MVIRDC World Trade Centre Mumbai said, “India and Canada share a close and dynamic relationship.
+India-Canada bilateral trade currently stands at $8 billion which has scope to increase to $16 billion in the next 3 years.
+India has a growth rate of 6.5 per cent and is expected to grow to 7.5 percent in the next year and Canadian companies can seize this opportunity to forge collaborative efforts in areas such as automobiles, textiles, pharmaceuticals, shipping and logistics, tourism, film shooting etc”.
+Mr. Kalantri suggested setting up of a reciprocity cell to facilitate Canadian SME sector to identify right partners in India.

-In photo (L-R): Mr. Kanwar Dhanjal, President, Indo-Canada Chamber of Commerce, Mr. Kamal Morarka, Chairman, MVIRDC World Trade Centre Mumbai, Mr. Jordan Reeves, Consul General of Canada, Consulate General of Canada in Mumbai and Mr. Vijay Kalantri, Vice Chairman, World Trade Centre Mumbai.
+In photo from (L-R): Mr. Kanwar Dhanjal, President, Indo-Canada Chamber of Commerce, Mr. Kamal Morarka, Chairman, MVIRDC World Trade Centre Mumbai, Mr. Jordan Reeves, Consul General of Canada, Consulate General of Canada in Mumbai and Mr. Vijay Kalantri, Vice Chairman, MVIRDC World Trade Centre Mumbai.